Orlando Drug Trafficking Lawyer

 Criminal Penalties for Trafficking of Marijuana in Orlando

-Although attitudes and laws pertaining to marijuana have changed in America, recreational pot is still illegal in Florida.
-Earlier this year activists gave up on a ballot proposal that would have legalized recreational pot in the state.
-Laws have been modified and you have to be in possession of quite a lot of the popular plant to warrant trafficking charges.
+Although attitudes and laws regarding marijuana have changed in America, recreational cannabis is still illegal in Florida.
+In early 2020, activists gave up on a ballot proposal that would have legalized recreational cannabis in the state.

 Defenses to Charges of Marijuana Trafficking in Florida